mkarun1122/WebSystemsEngineering/README.md

 components, props, state, lifecycle methods, and hooks.

 -------------------------------------------------------------------------------------------------------------------------
-MODULE - IV: UI BINDING LIBRARY FOR REACT AND REDUX (09) Introduction to client-side routing using React Router, global state management and transitions using REDUX, server -side rendering and testing using Jest.
+MODULE - IV: UI BINDING LIBRARY FOR REACT AND REDUX  <br> Introduction to client-side routing using React Router, global state management and transitions using REDUX, server -side rendering and testing using Jest.
 Web Development Using REACT is delivered both in a blended learning and self-paced mode.